-Today i will try to explain several interesting features about volatility of the Forex market.
+Today I will try to explain several interesting features about the volatility of the Forex market.
 The key idea is not just to understand the meaning of the term, but to find a way to improve your trading with the help of this knowledge.

 Good to know: i don’t use volatility measurement in my trading approach, but the understanding of the term is important for each trader, especially if you trade intraday, so i recommend to read the article till the end.

 Volatility is the range of the price change from it’s minimum to maximum during the trading day, week or a month.
 As higher the volatility is, as bigger the range of a certain time frame.

 Does it sound difficult?
 It’s very simple.

 Look at two daily candles that I marked.
 If we calculate the range between the low and high of each candle, we will find out that the first one has more than twice the higher range than the second one.

 That means that the daily volatility of a white candle was twice higher than the daily volatility of the black candle.

 You can check the high, low, open and close price of any candle (or bar) by moving the cursor over it.
 The info will be in the bottom right corner of the trading platform.

 You can measure volatility during the week, day, trading session, an hour or 5 min.
 Traders measure volatility over the last N candles (bars).
 For example, you can measure the average daily volatility over the last week.
 To do this you should sum up daily ranges of the last 5 daily candles and divide it by the number of candles.